 I will work with other City Councilmembers and Berkeley residents to create more affordable housing, continue the revitalization of Downtown, fight climate change, adopt responsible budgets, and restore Berkeley’s public infrastructure.
 To learn more about my policy positions and the challenges Berkeley faces, visit my Issues page.

+Berkeley is my home, and I will never stop fighting to build a better future for our city and for generations to come.
 I look forward to the opportunity to earn your vote.
-If you have any questions, feel free to reach me at email@example.com
+If you have any questions, feel free to reach me at firstname.lastname@example.org

 Ben is the immediate past Chair of the City of Berkeley's Community Environmental Advisory Commission, and a Masters of Public Policy (and Master of Science in Environmental Engineering) candidate at UC Berkeley.